-METHOXY POLYETHYLENE GLYCOL-EPOETIN BETA helps your body make more red blood cells.
-This medicine is used to treat anemia caused by chronic kidney failure.
+METHOXY POLYETHYLENE GLYCOL-EPOETIN BETA (muh THOK see pol ee ETH i leen GLYE col - e POE e tin BAY ta) helps your body make more red blood cells.
+It is used to treat anemia caused by kidney failure.

 They need to know if you have any of these conditions: